 You know, I’ve never been to Philadelphia.
+But you guys have to try these Crockpot Philly Cheesesteaks.

 I hear it’s a pretty cool city.
 I know they are famous for their cheesesteaks, which I also hear they load to the top with cheese.
 We all know I like cheese… A LOT.